4 cups – whole milk

 1 1/2 – 2 teaspoons – sea salt

 Pour the 4 cups milk and 2 cups cream into a large stock pot.
 Place over high heat and bring to a boil.
 The moment the milk comes to a boil, remove it from the burner.
 Stir in the lemon juice and salt.
 (I like my fresh ricotta cheese salty and use 2 teaspoons of sea salt, but use less if you like).
 Allow the mixture to sit and curdle for 10 minutes.
 Meanwhile, place a large sieve over a large bowl.
 Line the sieve with 3-4 layers of cheese cloth.
 Pour the curdled milk into the prepared sieve and wait.
 Allow the ricotta to drain, separating the curds and whey, for about 2 hours.
 Then scoop the thickened ricotta into an airtight container and refrigerate until ready to serve.

 NOTE: This ricotta cheese recipe is ultra-rich and luxurious because of the creamy whole milk and heavy cream.
 You can however substitute 6 cups of whole milk, and skip the heavy cream.
 Or even use lowfat milk!

-Recipe by Sommer Collier of A Spicy Perspective.
+Recipe originally by Sommer Collier of A Spicy Perspective.

 Recipe and image provided the Milk Life campaign, representing the nation’s milk companies MilkLife